Hoover Metropolitan Stadium

 The stadium also played host to the 2011 and 2012 NCAA Division I Men's Soccer Championship.

 Along with Birmingham city officials, the Barons announced plans in November 2010 to return to Birmingham with a new field to be constructed downtown, near the University of Alabama at Birmingham campus.
 Pending contract negotiations and construction, play at the new field was originally expected to begin with the 2012 season.
-Due to site selection, financing issues, and problems obtaining all of the land sought by the developers the move was delayed until the 2013 season.
+Due to site selection, financing issues, and problems obtaining all of the land sought by the developers, the move was delayed until the 2013 season.

 Naming rights to The Met were purchased through the Barons by Regions Financial Corporation in 2007, resulting in the stadium being renamed Regions Park.
-On December 20, 2012 – following the Barons' exit – the City of Hoover announced it was changing the name of the ballpark back to its original name: Hoover Metropolitan Stadium.
-The name change took effect January 1, 2013.
+On December 20, 2012 – following the Barons' exit – the City of Hoover announced it was changing the name of the ballpark back to its original name, Hoover Metropolitan Stadium, effective January 1, 2013.
 Regions continued its sponsorship of the Barons, and the team's new stadium in Birmingham became known as Regions Field.

 The Hoover Met hosted the Alabama Crimson Tide during the 2015 season while its on-campus stadium in Tuscaloosa, Sewell–Thomas Stadium, underwent major renovations.
 As part of the agreement, outfield fences were moved in to more closely match the dimensions of TD Ameritrade Park Omaha, home of the College World Series.
 The new configuration remained in place for the 2015 Southeastern Conference baseball tournament.

+The Hoover Met also hosted Softball at the 2022 World Games.

+The Birmingham Stallions of the United Football League openly considered moving to Hoover Metropolitan Stadium in 2026 to more appropriately accommodate the size of crowds the team was drawing.
+A positive response to a season ticket drive prompted the team to remain at its previous stadium Protective Stadium.